arun8796/AWS-notes/dynamodb/dynamodb.md

 The items returned as part of a Query operation are also always sorted by sort-key in ascending order, in order to reverse the order the **ScanIndexForward** option can be provided.
 Query by default are always eventually consistent but thes behaviour can be changed to strongly consistent.

-A **Scan** operation just examines every item in the table and as a Query always returns all the attributes on the item, this behaviour can be changes setting a **ProjectionExpresison**.
+A **Scan** operation just examines every item in the table and returns all the attributes on the item, this behaviour can be changes setting a **ProjectionExpresison**.
+The Scan operation supports eventually consistent, default, and consistent reads.

 For performance reason teh developer should always try to design DynamoDB tables in a way that an benefit of indexes so that the Scan operation can be avoided.